wlonk/arcadia/rules/making_characters.rst

 He's actually related to the Clearidges, and thus shares their *Yew blood*, though it's through his mother, Susan Perry *née* Clearidge, and so he was happy to get stationed in Stanham, where his mother grew up.

+(Remember: England, and especially the southern part of it, was completely full of regiments, quartered and stationed all over.
+The country had been at war with Bonaparte for a good long time, and in addition to soldiers ready to ship out, there were militias standing ready to defend against a French invasion.)

 Beatriz gets the Queen of Hearts, the Governess.
 She names her character Miss Lucy Taylor, and makes her, of course, a Taylor, with *Holly